wyoibc/popgen_workshop/week5/git/git_intro.md

 ```bash
 git push
 ```
+This first time, you will likely need to use `git push --set-upstream origin master`, but afterwards, you can push new changes using simply `git push`.

 If that ran successfully, you should be able to use a browser to go look at your repository on Github and see that it contains the content in our local repository on Teton, with the readme file displayed below the list of files.